Skip to main content

 Find what you need in our searchable FAQ.

 How do I get on a waiting list for a class?
-966 views

-enrollment registration classes waitlist
+classes enrollment registration waitlist

 During the registration process, students can get on a waitlist online or in person at the Registration office B105.
 The procedure to get on a waitlist is the same as it is to register, but students must select “add to waitlist” instead of “register.”
 Waitlists end each semester on the payment due date.
 Students not moved into classes the day after payment due date will be dropped from the waitlist.
 Students registered from a waitlist will receive an email at their ECC email address notifying them that they have been enrolled in a waitlisted section and payment must be made by 7 pm the next day to stay enrolled.
 If you are on a payment plan, your plan will adjust automatically.
 Students receiving financial aid should check to ensure the additional course is covered.
 Most services are available online by using the accessECC portal.
 However, please email us at registration@elgin.edu so we can assist you with registration-related questions.